 - Flexibility.
 Counselors must be willing to acknowledge the limitations of their own cultural competency and expertise when dealing with culturally diverse clients.
 In some cases, they may be advised to seek cultural-specific guidance when working with a client or refer the client to a mental health professional with more cultural competence.

 At Alliant, you can learn to cultivate and incorporate the knowledge and skills of a multicultural competency approach into your counseling practice.
-As an international institution with a diverse population of students and staff, our ultimate goal is to develop mental health clinicians who are uniquely prepared to understand and work with clients from all cultural backgrounds.
+As an international institution with a diverse population of students and staff, our ultimate goal is to develop mental health clinicians who are uniquely prepared to understand cultural differences and work with clients from all diverse groups.